GarciaInes/Scrum-Mastering/Retro/Questions.md

 Questions in retrospective can make a big difference.
 What you want is to guide the discussion to a place the team haven't been before so that they can access new information.
+Questions can be very helpful mechanism for this.
-Where you add 'color' but not substance, meaning avoid infusing your opinion, thought process and solution ideas to them.
+As a scrum master, retrospectives is where you add 'color' but not substance--meaning avoid infusing your opinion, leaving thought process and solution ideas to them.

 Before the retro, block sometime to think about:
 * What would the team be talking about?